-A leaking pipe can lead to structural damage aside from abnormal high water bills.
+Aside from high water bills, a leaking pipe can lead to structural damage.
 Water pipes may look durable and airtight, but they can give in to excessive pressure or they can be destroyed by construction-related activities.
-If you suspect that there is leak coming from your pipeline or plumbing, call a restoration company like AllAces Cleaning & Restoration for a quick fix.
+If you suspect that there is a leak coming from your pipeline or plumbing, call AllAces Cleaning & Restoration for a quick fix.

-Faulty appliances such as washing machines (if you own a laundry service company), refrigerator with automatic ice makers, and dishwashers can cause water damage in your commercial building.
-Make sure you inspect any appliance in your building regularly to avoid any water-related damage from a faulty appliance.
+Faulty appliances such as washing machines, refrigerators with automatic ice makers, and dishwashers can cause water damage in your commercial building.
+Make sure you inspect any appliances in your building regularly to avoid any water-related damage from a faulty appliance.

 HVAC issues can lead to water damage.
-HVAC condensate water is harmful for your commercial building.
-It can be a result of overflow or leak in the collection pan.
+HVAC condensate water is harmful for your commercial building It can be a result of overflow or leak in the collection pan.
 This is often undetectable until it needs repair.
 Issues may include flooding and destruction of the HVAC equipment and it can lead to corrosion and replacement of the system.
-Mould remediation is also sometimes needed.
+Mould remediation is also needed sometimes.

-Natural disaster such as heavy thunderstorm or flooding can lead to water damage especially if your commercial building is not protected.
+Natural disasters like heavy thunderstorms and flooding can lead to eater damage, especially if your commercial building is not protected.
 Commercial buildings have a greater risk of sustaining water damage when everyone has gone home at night or over weekends.
-As a commercial building owner, you should take necessary steps to prevent flooding.
+As a commercial building owner, you should take the necessary steps to prevent flooding.

-Commercial water damage can be devastating to any business owner.
-It interrupts your business and it can result in huge financial loss if not attended to immediately.
+Commercial water damage can be devastating to any business owner as it interrupts your business and can result in huge financial loss if not attended to immediately.
 You must take necessary steps to avoid water damage or lessen its effects.